What is Angular 2?

 - To the pipe, the parameters are passed by Parameters.

-- The pipe’s return type is defined by the Return type.
+- The Return type defines the pipe’s return type.

 Lifecycle of Angular 2